Our Leadership Team

 Jessi joined the Sand Hill Foundation team in 2013.
 She has been with Pacific Foundation Services since 2009, transitioning from grants manager to program officer in 2012.
 In that role, she helps manage the grantmaking efforts for a small group of client foundations, specializing in youth development, including vocational training and arts in education programming.
 Jessi also serves as communications director for the firm, coordinating a variety of communications projects for both PFS and a number of client foundations.
 Prior to her work in philanthropy, she spent seven years in the nonprofit sector, working in both direct service and fund development for youth-serving organizations, and two years in advertising and brand design.

 After receiving her bachelor’s degree from Minneapolis College of Art and Design, Jessi helped launch the Seattle-based outdoor education program called Open Roads.
 After an internship with the nonprofit writing center, 826 Valencia, she worked in development and fund raising for leading youth development agencies including Boys & Girls Clubs of the Twin Cities and Summer Search Bay Area.
-Jessi lives in San Francisco with her partner, Matt, and their son, Ian.
+Jessi lives in Petaluma with her husband, Matt, sons Ian and Micah, and their goofy dog, Harley.